colinta/graymatter/README.md

 custom buttons, that's the only reason.
 This one is much less feature-rich, but gets the job done!

-TODO: support pressing the tab button to return to a navigation controller's root view.

 ### GM::GradientView

 This used to be a separate gem, but I've removed that.
 It lives here now.